rust-lang/this-week-in-rust/content/2014-12-08-this-week-in-rust.md

 ## Blog Posts

 Zbigniew Siciarz has been writing an informative (and ambitious) series called "24 Days of Rust".
-Way to go, Zbigniew!
+Nice work, Zbigniew!

 * [24 Days of Rust - Cargo and crates.io][24days1].
 [Reddit][24days1-reddit].
 * [24 Days of Rust - slow_primes][24days2].
 [Reddit][24days2-reddit].